 How to Remove Your Braces at Home

 We cannot emphasize enough: your orthodontist should be the one to complete the braces removal.
-They have all of the tools needed to complete the process and can easily remove the adhesive without any damage.
+They have all the tools needed to complete the process and can easily remove the adhesive without any damage.
 Your enamel is very fragile, but they know how to maintain it.

 They remove your braces using a special metal tool that loosens your brackets.
 An orthodontist can usually do this all at once, lowering the amount of discomfort that you feel.
 After that, they will give you a thorough dental cleaning.

 Here's a video showing how an orthodontist takes off braces:

 Finally, your orthodontist may also take an x-ray of your teeth.
 The entire process can take an hour or two, depending on what needs to be done.